No place for violence, 'revenge' in country: Priyanka Gandhi

 In some cases, mere bystanders have been targeted by police, it said.
 The UP Police initially claimed there were no deaths caused by police firing, said the memorandum, adding the authorities, however, later admitted deaths in police firings, while trying to make excuses.

-The memorandum said the Bijnor police admitted that 21-year-old, Suleiman of Nehtaur was in fact shot by them, while claiming that the boy was killed as he had fired from a country-made pistol.
+The memorandum said the Bijnor police admitted that 21-year-old, Suleiman of Nehtaur was in fact shot by them while claiming that the boy was killed as he had fired from a country-made pistol.

 The family of the boy has stated that the boy was running fever and had gone for his Friday prayers to the local mosque when the police abducted him, removed his clothes from the upper part of his body and shot him in the chest, it said.